Endurance riding: Determining the winner

 Under the rules of the FEI and AERC, the first horse to cross the line and pass the vet check as "fit to continue" is the winner.
-Under the rules of competitive trail riding and the endurance rules in some nations (though not international competition nor that in the USA), as well as for limited-distance endurance rides (25–49 miles or 40–79 km in one day), the winner is determined by a combination of speed and the recovery rate of the horse or by a required standard.
+Under the rules of competitive trail riding and the endurance rules in some nations (though not international competition nor that in the USA), as well as for limited-distance endurance rides (25–49 mi in one day), the winner is determined by a combination of speed and the recovery rate of the horse or by a required standard.

 Additional awards are usually given to the best-conditioned horses who finish in the top 10 for distances of 50 mi or more.
 The Best Conditioned, or "BC" award is generally more prized than finishing first, as it is determined by a combination of speed, weight carried, and veterinary scores.
 Thus, a horse finishing fourth, but carrying a heavier rider than the first-place finisher and with equal vet scores, still has a good chance to win the BC award.